 While all of these situations can be frustrating for the injury victim and us, perhaps the most frustrating area occurs in medical malpractice.
 Let me begin by giving you these numbers: each year, we receive roughly 2,000 calls seeking help for injuries or death caused my medical malpractice.
 Of those 2,000 cases, we typically only take about 10.
 No, that is not a typo – approximately 10 each year.
 Why?
 Well, medical malpractice cases are extremely expensive to pursue.
 We must retain medical doctors to testify that the at-fault doctor was, in fact, at-fault.
 Often, we also must retain other medical doctors or experts to testify about the severity of the injuries and what care will be needed in the future to address them.
 In addition, medical malpractice cases almost never involve a single defendant because typically more than one person was responsible for the medical care (emergency room doctor, surgeon, nurses, etc.) All of the extra defendants require more depositions, motions, experts and the like.
 All of these things mean an enormous price tag to pursue the case and a lengthy litigation process for the attorneys but, more importantly, the clients.
 We are used to the stress and demands of litigation.
 We do it every day but most people are not.
 So at the end of the day, there has to be a strong likelihood that not only can you prove the case but also that there are enough recoverable damages to recoup the costs of going forward.
 All too often, there is not and it simply does not make sense to spend years in litigation only to end up with less than you have spent to proceed for a negative net gain.

-At the Law Offices of John Day, we hate telling people we don’t think we can help them regardless of the reason.
+At The Law Offices of John Day, P.C., we hate telling people we don’t think we can help them regardless of the reason.
 This is one of the reasons we offer a free consultation – so it does not cost you a penny to find out if we think you have a case that we can help with.
 If you would like a free consultation, all you have to do is call us at 615-742-4880 (Nashville ) or 615-867-9900 (Murfreesboro) or 866-812-8787 (toll-free).